ishaandey/node/week-6/intro-ml.md

 -Option 5: Mozarella, Basil, Tomato (Vegetarian)   Result: Yuck -Option 6: Sausage, Ground Beef, Bacon, and Ham    Result: Meh
 ```
 That was unexpected.
 Our hypothesis, and in turn our rule, was proven wrong.
 Perhaps there was another pattern that better explained the data?
 Perhaps Charlie wasn't a fan of marinara sauce, or only enjoyed pizzas with exactly one type of meat.
-Both are valid hypothesis from what we've seen so far, but we'd need more data to test it out on.
+Both are valid hypothesis from what we've seen so far, but we'd need much more data to test it out.
 ______

 **Machine learning** is a subset of AI techniques that *learns* by picking out patterns from data.